 1. Powerful Object Export and Import

-PowerTools for Deployments enables you to solve your application transport challenges by extracting and packaging selected content structures into a set of self-contained, portable XML files that can be deployed on any Content Server instance within minutes.
+PowerTools for Deployments enables you to solve your application transport challenges by extracting and packaging selected content structures into a set of self-contained, portable XML files that can be deployed on any Content Suite instance within minutes.
 These objects can be exported, copied to a new instance, and imported to recreate the entire structure.

 Additionally, PowerTools for Deployments ensures that objects are imported in the correct order; recreating and maintaining any dependencies.

-Additionally, PowerTools for Deployments maintains object audit logs and correctly imports permissions between Content Server instances.
+Additionally, PowerTools for Deployments maintains object audit logs and correctly imports permissions between Content Suite instances.
 For example, if a given category has not been created at the time an object that uses that category is created, the information is cached until the category is imported, then the whole lot is correctly re-linked.
 Forms and Form Templates can be exported and imported maintaining not only the template links but also the view links.
-Form data stored within Content Server as well as that stored in database tables can be transported across systems as well!
+Form data stored within Content Suite as well as that stored in database tables can be transported across systems as well!

 2. Migration Between Instances

 What's better than being able to quickly and easily transfer basic objects between Content Suite instances?
 Being able to handle vastly more complex objects such as Forms and their templates!
 With PowerTools for Deployments, developers can confidently migrate more complex Content Suite objects while maintaining their relationships and any underlying database tables and data.